faheema15/employwise-assignment/README.md

 - Editing a user updates state locally (not persisted in the API).
 - Deleting a user removes them from the UI (not persisted in the API).

-## Considerations
+##  Strengths
-- API failures should be handled gracefully.
-- The UI is responsive and works on different screen sizes.
-- Further optimizations could include state management (Redux, Context API) and performance improvements.
+- Responsive UI - Adapts well to different screen sizes, ensuring a great user experience across devices.
+- Use of TypeScript – Enhances type safety and reduces potential runtime errors.
+-  Modern Development Tools – Leveraging Vite for faster builds and efficient development.
+-  Linting & Configurations – ESLint and TypeScript configurations help maintain code quality and consistency.

 ## Future Enhancements
 - Integrate a backend to persist user changes.
-- Implement authentication.
-- Improve error handling and loading states.

-## License
-This project is open-source and can be modified as needed.